 Indoor Pollution Sources

-Various Causes of Air pollution
+Various Causes of Air Pollution

 1. The Burning of Fossil Fuels

-As a result, pollutants such as PM, nitric oxide and NO2 (together referred to as NOx), carbon monoxide, organic compounds, and lead emit from vehicles including trucks, jeeps, cars, trains, airplanes, causing a high level of pollution.
-These modes of transportation form part of our daily basic needs, so we rely on them heavily.
+As a result, pollutants such as sulfur oxide, PM, nitric oxide and NO2 (together referred to as NOx), carbon monoxide, organic compounds, and lead are emitted.

 2. Agricultural Activities